The Bleep Drum (2020 version) – Product page

 2 – Push in just enough solder to cover the joint

 3 – Remove solder but continue heating joint for 1-2 seconds.

 When soldering, remember to heat the part then push the solder into the joint.
 Don’t try to “paint” the solder on.

 If your iron doesn’t seem like it’s heating anything or melting the solder, clean it using a damp sponge or brass tip cleaner.
 If the tip looks like charcoal replace it, trying to build with it will only cause damage.
 Solder joints should look like clean, even cones.
 You should not be able to see the hole or pad.

-If you put a part in the wrong place don’t try to delsolder it until you understand.
+If you put a part in the wrong place don’t try to desolder it until you understand.
 It’s possible to simply heat the pad and pull out a simple resistor or capacitor but you run the risk of damaging the board due to overheating.
-Here is a tutorial on using solder braid and asolder sucker.
+Here is a tutorial on using solder braid and solder sucker.